cheerful/freckle-apidocs/content/v1/tags.md

 ---
 layout: v1
 title: Tags
-description: Access Tags with the Freckle Time Tracking RESTful API.
+description: Access Tags with the Noko Time Tracking RESTful API.
 ---

 Currently the only available tags API method is listing tags.